ckaestne/seai/lectures/20_security/security.md

 ![](stride.png)

 * A systematic approach to identifying threats (i.e., attacker actions)
-  * Construct an architectural diagram with system boundaries
+  * Construct an architectural diagram with components & connections
   * For each component, enumerate & identify potential threats
-  * For each potential threat, devise potential mitigation strategies
+  * For each potential threat, devise a mitigation strategy

 [More info: STRIDE approach](https://docs.microsoft.com/en-us/archive/msdn-magazine/2006/november/uncover-security-design-flaws-using-the-stride-approach)